Kajo0/icsoft-2022-experiments-results/README.md

 # Data partitioning strategies for simulating non-IID data distributions in the DDM-PS-Eval evaluation platform

-The repository holds raw data of results from DDM-PS-Eval evaluation platform collected mainly for ICSOFT paper purposes.
+The repository holds flattened raw data of results from the DDM-PS-Eval evaluation platform collected mainly for ICSOFT paper purposes.

 ## ICSOFT 2022